DMX: “I’m Not The Person You See On TV”

 But it was on June 28, 2016 that DMX went back on the nationally-syndicated radio show, The Breakfast Club and shared some of his “method of madness” and even shared a powerful prayer.

 “I used to be really clear on who was what and what characteristics each personality had.
 But I don’t know at this point.
 I’m not even sure there is a difference,” he continued.
 “I’m Earl when I’m with my children.
 I miss my children, I miss my children, I miss my children.”

 DMX, whose struggles with substance abuse have been documented for a long time, says that he’s trying to get clean and is taking it in stride.

-What many may not know is that DMX has been ordained as a Deacon at a Christian ministry in New York State before 2009 and is looking forward to delivering his very first sermon.
+What many may not know is that DMX has been ordained as a Deacon at a Christian ministry in New York State before 2009 and has preached before!